 I find using a high-speed blender is best, however, you can make any blender or even food processor work.
 Just make sure the cashews are thoroughly soaked and then keep at the pulse and scrape process.
 It may not get quite as smooth, but it will still taste great!

 What to do with all that delicious cream?
-These tasty recipes with cashew cream on top will be even better!
+These tasty recipes with cream on top are even better!

 - 1 cup raw cashews (soaked 1 hour to overnight in water)